 Learn more about Duckietown

-The Duckietown platform offers robotics and AI learning experiences.
+The Duckietown platform enables state-of-the-art robotics and AI learning experiences.

 Tell us your story